sindresorhus/p-retry/readme.md

 ### AbortError(message)
 ### AbortError(error)

 Abort retrying and reject the promise.
-No callbacks functions will be called.
+No callback functions will be called.

 ### message